-Changes in accounting policies are only made when required by proper accounting practices or the change provides more reliable or relevant information about the effect of transactions, other events and conditions on the Council's financial position or financial performance.
+Changes in accounting policies are made only when required by proper accounting practices or when the change provides more reliable or relevant information about the effect of transactions, other events, and conditions on the Council's financial position or financial performance.
 Where a change is made, it is applied retrospectively by adjusting opening balances and comparative amounts for the prior period as if the new policy had always been applied.
-Changes in accounting estimates are accounted for prospectively, i.e. in the current and future years affected by the change.
-Material errors discovered in prior period figures are corrected retrospectively by amending opening balances and comparative amounts for the prior period.
-There were no material errors from previous year requiring restatement.